awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

    1. Verify that your launch template supports all of the options that you are planning to use, and then choose **Next**\.

 1. On the **Configure settings** page, for **Purchase options and instance types**, choose **Combine purchase options and instance types**\.

-1. Under **Instances distribution**, complete the following procedure\.
+1. Under **Instances distribution**, do the following:

-   Skip this procedure if you would like to keep the default settings\.
+   You can skip these steps if you want to keep the default settings\.

    1. For **Optional On\-Demand base**, specify the minimum number of instances for the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.

    1. For **On\-Demand percentage above base**, specify the percentages of On\-Demand Instances and Spot Instances for your additional capacity beyond the optional On\-Demand base amount\.

    1. For **Spot allocation strategy per Availability Zone**, we recommend that you keep the default setting of **Capacity optimized**\.
-Otherwise, choose **Lowest price**, and then enter the number of lowest priced Spot Instance pools to diversify across\.
+If you prefer not to keep the default, choose **Lowest price**, and then enter the number of lowest priced Spot Instance pools to diversify across\.

 1. For **Instance types**, choose which types of instances can be launched, using our recommendations as a starting point\.
 Otherwise, you can delete the instance types and add them later as needed\.

 1. \(Optional\) To change the order of the instance types, use the arrows\.
 The order in which you set the instance types sets their priority for On\-Demand Instances\.
 The instance type at the top of the list is prioritized the highest when the Auto Scaling group launches your On\-Demand capacity\.

-1. \(Optional\) To use [instance weighting](asg-instance-weighting.md), assign each instance type a relative weight that corresponds with how much the instance should count toward the capacity of the Auto Scaling group\.
+1. \(Optional\) To use [instance weighting](asg-instance-weighting.md), assign each instance type a relative weight that corresponds to how much the instance should count toward the capacity of the Auto Scaling group\.

 1. Under **Network**, for **VPC**, choose the VPC for the security groups that you specified in your launch template\.
 Launching instances using a combination of instance types and purchase options is not supported in EC2\-Classic\.